STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 The [`NodeUtil.setDebugInformation` static method](projects/closure/src/com/google/javascript/jscomp/NodeUtil.java#L2343) calls the [`copyInformationFromForTree` method](projects/closure/src/com/google/javascript/rhino/Node.java#L1553) on the first node object provided as parameter in the test.
 A [`TODO` note](projects/closure/src/com/google/javascript/rhino/Node.java#L1552) indicates that the `copyInformationFromForTree` method should be deleted as the _semantics of this method are ill-defined_.

 The `Node` class encapsulates the different setters and getters for the different properties using dedicated setters and getters.
-But in the same time, allows one to set and get arbitrary properties (or replace existing ones) using the [`putProp` method](projects/closure/src/com/google/javascript/rhino/Node.java#L845) without additional checks and potentially breaking the class invariants.
+But at the same time, it allows one to set and get arbitrary properties (or replace existing ones) using the [`putProp` method](projects/closure/src/com/google/javascript/rhino/Node.java#L845) without additional checks and potentially breaking the class invariants.
 This it this behavior that is shown in the test with the mocking of the `getProp` method calls.

 ## ST45